 - Posterous: A Personal Webspace and makes sharing best content from the web easy for you.
 Perfect Freelance app for bookmarking.

 - Skitch: Quickly capture, edit and share images with comments.

 - Google Adwords: A perfect tool to advertise your Freelance work.
 Follow our Little Adwords guide to get started.

 Do let us know, what other Freelance apps you missed seeing in the list?
-And don’t forget to pin this Infographic on Pinterest and let other know about amazing tools which are available online for you and other freelancers.
+And don’t forget to pin this Infographic on Pinterest and let other knows about amazing tools that are available online for you and other freelancers.